Suhaila-Hassan/Sentiment-Classification/README.md

 This project demonstrates an end-to-end machine learning pipeline for emotion classification using text comments.

 ## Dataset
-The dataset used is **Emotion_classify_Data** csv dataset containing two columns:
+**Emotion_classify_Data** csv dataset containing two columns:
 - Comment: A string of text input.
-- Emotion: The emotion label associated with the comment (e.g., Anger, Fear, Joy).
+- Emotion: The emotion label associated with the comment (Anger, Fear, Joy).

 ## Project Workflow